-Presented by: Brandon Boston and Tanya Lynch, Founders at The Boston Group
+Presented by: Brandon Boston, Founder at The Boston Group

 The landscape of education is ever-evolving, and with that, so is the makeup of our classrooms and schools.
 Students come to us with varying abilities in all academic and non-academic endeavors.
 As we become more aware of the neurodiversity of our population, general education teachers have a responsibility to meet the needs of all learners in their classrooms.
 Through the use of simulations, participants will have the opportunity to step inside the shoes of a student who has challenges with reading and listening comprehension, written expression, attention and executive function; experiencing firsthand the daily struggles that many learners face.
 By developing empathy and building an increasing awareness of the vast diversity of the students sitting in our classrooms, educators will leave this workshop with concrete and actionable strategies to support all learners.

 Presented by: Elizabeth Carroll, Program Director, and David Rhodes, Program Associate at Facing History and Ourselves

 Jews make up less than 1% of the global population.
 And yet, Jews and Jewish communities have been stereotyped and discriminated against, exiled, and violently attacked based on a wide range of false and dangerous accusations for millennia.
 This is, in part, why scholars have dubbed antisemitism an old and “convenient” hatred—and why questions remain about how it functions in society.
 This workshop will prepare educators to teach students the relevance and importance of recognizing and addressing antisemitism.
 We will also look at the history and evolution of this hateful ideology, consider some of its contemporary manifestations, and present steps to help students stand up against this form of hatred and bigotry.